Web bases in degree two from hourglass plabic graphs: Background and preliminaries

 \begin{example} Let $T$ be the first tableau in \Cref{fig:prom_orbit}.
 We have

 Let $T^\top$ be the transpose of $T$.
-The standard Catalan bijection sends $T^\top$ to the parenthesization $(()(())())()()$.
+The standard Catalan bijection sends $T^\top$ to the parenthesization $(()(())())()()$ (see e.g.~\cite[Ex.~6.19(ww), p.~263]{Stanley:EC2}).
 Matching parentheses yields a non-crossing perfect matching which can be interpreted as a fixed-point free involution, namely the promotion permutation of $T^\top$:

 \end{example}